tea and book

-Chilly autumn days paired with tea and a good book feel like the warmest and coziest way to relax.
+Chilly autumn days paired with tea and a good book sound like one of the warmest and coziest ways to relax.
 According to research, aside from its countless health benefits, tea also boosts an individual’s creativity and alertness.
 Not only is it healthy, but it also improves one’s reading experience.
-Hot chocolate is a common go-to pairing for books, but it’s good to try something new now and then — like tea.
+Hot chocolate is a common go-to pairing for cozy books, but it’s good to try something new now and then — like tea.
+So, grab your favorite throw blanket; it’s time to settle into your reading nook for some quality R&R.

-Anyone is free to pair their favorite tea with a book of their choice, but some pairings seem to work better than others.
-Here are some recommendations to get you started:
+Anyone is free to pair their most-loved tea with a book of their choice, but some pairings seem to work better than others.
+Once you try a few, you’ll know which ones you like best.
+You could even mix and match however you see fit.
+But for those just starting to connect the cozy vibes between books and their tea, here are some recommendations to get you started.

 Chamomile and Romance